cert-se/megatron-java/README.md

-### Megatron - A System for Abuse Handling and Incident Handling
+### Megatron - A System for Abuse- and Incident Handling
 Megatron is a tool implemented by CERT-SE which collects and analyses log files with bad machines, e.g. from Shadowserver.
 Apart from abuse mail handling, Megatron can be used to collect statistics, convert log files, and do log file analysis during incident handling.